-So, how to make the software a glass box rather than a secret box?
+How to make the software a glass box rather than a secret box?
 Software Documentation is born to answer this question.
-You’re not required to create all types of software documentation, but remember to create the most important ones
+You’re not required to create all types of software documentation, but remember to create the most important ones.

 The importance of software development documentation